network-unit-testing-system/nuts/doc/source/tests/index.rst

 Setup & Teardown
 ----------------

-To prepare and clean up the test, Nuts have the setup and teardown capabilities.
+To prepare and clean up a test, Nuts have the setup and teardown capabilities.
 It works quit similar to the python unit testing functions.
 As an additional feature, It is possible to save the return value to use it on a later command.
 Saved data are only in the same test scope available.

 In the following example, the command in the setup section returns a list of ip addresses.
-This list is saved with the variable name `ip`.
+This list is saved as the variable name ``ip``.
 On the parameter list we use jinja2 syntax to get the first ip address.
-The test is passed when `srvlnx0001` can ping the first ip address of `srvlnx0099`.
+The test is passed when ``srvlnx0001`` can ping the first ip address of ``srvlnx0099``.

 .. code:: yaml